mixmaxhq/eb-authenticate-npm/README.md

 EB, letting you use whatever authentication strategy you like locally. ([The alternative.][check in .npmrc])

+By the way I was really hoping that EB would automatically read `NPM_TOKEN` as per [this Stack Overflow answer][wrong answer] but that didn't work for me (tested 8/3/2016).

 ## Installation

 1. `npm install eb-authenticate-npm --save`